Bespoke Engagement Rings London: A Guide to Finding the Perfect One

 Coloured Diamond Engagement Rings

-See our fancy coloured diamonds.
+See a selection of our fancy coloured diamonds.

-Sapphire Engagement Rings
+Bespoke Sapphire Engagement Rings

 Why choose a sapphire engagement ring?
 Sapphire has been a traditional choice for engagement rings for centuries.
 The ancient Romans were believed to be the first to use engagement rings, and sapphire was a popular choice of stone in Roman society.
 Other early cultures chose sapphire because they believed its colour would fade if an unfaithful person wore it.
 These days, many consider sapphire to signify devotion, wisdom and healing, and it is the birthstone for the month of September – a thoughtful touch if your partner is a September baby.